k2view-academy/K2View-Academy/articles/demo_project/TDM_Demo_Project/TDM7_6_demo_project_setup_guidelines.md

 II.

-Open the TDM demo project and run the **createAndPopulateDbs** flow in the TDM LU in the demo project.
+Open the TDM demo project and run the **PopulateTDMDBForTesters** flow in the TDM LU in the demo project.
 The flow creates and populates the demo DBs and inserts records in the TDM DB to create the TDM GUI definitions.